stutijindal11/Minesweeper/README.md

 ### Database

-We have used a Database named PlayerDB in our project.
-It contains a table named players.
+We have used a Database named `PlayerDB` in our project.
+It contains a table named `players`.
 The schema diagram for this table is players
 `(name varchar, password varchar);`